NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 Failure to use -l will cause the module commands to fail and your job will not run properly and may crash in hard to diagnose ways.

- .. rubric:: Additional Documentaion on Lua modules
+ .. rubric::Additional Documentation on Lua modules

 Click  `here <http://lmod.readthedocs.org/en/latest/>`_ for more detailed information on Lua module utility.